 COURSE-BASED ACADEMIC SUPPORT

-Skills Workshops: Workshops offered during Continuing Orientation and throughout the year address such topics as reading and briefing cases, outlining, multiple-choice test taking, and essay exam writing.
+Skills Workshops: Workshops offered during Continuing Orientation and throughout the year address such topics as reading and briefing cases, outlining, and essay exam writing.
 Additional topics pertaining to life as a law student are also offered.
 See Spring 2023 Workshops here.

 RESOURCE LIBRARY & LAW LIBRARY

 And don't forget that UBalt's Law Library can also be a valuable resource.
 The Law Library has an extensive collection of current study aids in the Reading Room on the 7th floor.
-In addition, there is a guide by subject to study aids here.
+In addition, there is a guide to study aids.

 If permitted by the instructor, students can seek guidance in the writing process from the Legal Writing Center.
 Forty-five minute sessions focus on organization, research strategies, grammar, editing and consistency.